 This paper investigates the firm-level division of the gains in the global supply chain and provides a new theoretical framework to explain how gains are divided among firms and interdependent nations within the chain.
 It constructs an economic model using a bilateral monopoly market structure to analyse how the average profitability varies with the stages in the chain.
-By introducing a vertical restraint known as quantity forcing, the double marginalization problem arising as a result of bilateral monopoly can be resolved.
-It demonstrates joint-profit maximizing contracts emerge under quantity forcing parameters whereby the Assembly and downstream Marketing firm eliminate the incentives for vertical integration.
+By introducing a vertical restraint known as quantity fixing, the double marginalization problem arising as a result of bilateral monopoly can be resolved.
+It demonstrates joint-profit maximizing contracts emerge under quantity fixing parameters whereby the Assembly and downstream retailer eliminate the incentives for vertical integration.

-This paper also shows the downstream marketing firm is more profitable than the upstream assembly firm if (and only if) both the capability and cost effect of Marketing firm dominates the two counterpart effects of Assembly firm.
-For the dominance of capability effect, the Marketing firm has to have higher monoposonist market power in the intermediate inputs market than in the final goods market where it acts as a monopolist.
-As a result, it could extract more surplus from Assembly firm rather than consumers.
+This paper also shows the downstream retailer is more profitable than the upstream retailer if (and only if) both the capability and cost effect of Retailer dominates the two counterpart effects of Manufacturer.
+For the dominance of capability effect, the retailer must have lower monoposonist market power in the intermediate inputs market than in the final goods market where it acts as a monopolist.
+As a result, it could extract more surplus from consumers rather than Manufacturer.
 In terms of cost effect, the factor endowment structure differentials are important to the model.
-The labour intensive nature of the Assembly firm would lead it to the lower average product of labour, generating a lower level of profitability compared with downstream Marketing firm which is more capital intensive with higher average labour productivity.
+The labour intensive nature of the Manufacturer would lead it to the lower average product of labour, generating a lower level of profitability compared with upstream Retailer which is more capital intensive with higher average labour productivity.
+Extend it to a quantitative framework, the theories generated by this paper are broadly consistent with the data.

-Keywords: global supply chain, bilateral contracting choices, quantity forcing, bilateral monopoly, average profitability, capability effect, cost effect
+Keywords: global supply chain, bilateral contracting choices, quantity fixing, bilateral monopoly, average profitability, capability effect, cost effect